 19. Because of safety concerns, all livestock must be manageable by the livestock exhibitor.
 Any animal deemed unsafe by the livestock superintendents will not be allowed to show or sell.

-21. All livestock shown at fair will be screened by the health committee at fair check in.
+21. All livestock including carcass animals shown at fair will be screened by the health committee at fair check in.

 22. A Champion and reserve showmen will be chosen if quality merits, in the Junior and Senior division of horse, pony, mini horse, beef, dairy, goat, sheep and swine.